About Us

 A Brit from various parts of Britain, she moved to Hong Kong from London in January 2017 in search of adventure and travel and to learn about Asia from one of its most exciting cities.
 In London, she worked as a commissioning editor at the Daily Telegraph's 'Weekend', the paper's flagship Saturday supplement.

-Ms. Nikki Ng Mien Hua, aged 43, has been serving as a Non-Executive Director of Sino Land Company Limited, Tsim Sha Tsui Properties Limited, and Sino Hotels (Holdings) Limited since August 2023.
-She joined the Group in 2002 and had previously been the Group General Manager, participating in managing the leasing operations and hotels of the Group.
-She is a member of the Environmental, Social and Governance Steering Committee of the Company and a director of certain subsidiaries and associates of the Company.
-Ms. Ng holds a Bachelor of Arts degree from Yale University and a Master of Arts degree from the School of Oriental and African Studies, the University College of London.
-She is a member of the 12th, 13th and 14th Shanghai Committee of the Chinese People’s Political Consultative Conference.
-She is a member of the General Committee and the Chairman of the Retail & Tourism Committee of the Hong Kong General Chamber of Commerce.
-She is a non-official member of The Commission on Poverty, a member of its Community Care Fund Task Force and Social Innovation and Entrepreneurship Development Fund Task Force, and a member of the Personal Data (Privacy) Advisory Committee.
-She is also a member of The Hospital Governing Committee, the Finance Sub-Committee and the Hospital Governing Committee Task Group on Enhancing Patient-Centric Services of Queen Elizabeth Hospital.
-She also serves as a trustee member of Ocean Park Conservation Foundation, Hong Kong and The Society for Panda Conservation.
+Nikki Ng Mien Hua is the Director of Philanthropy of Sino Group and a Non-Executive Director of Sino Land Company Limited, Tsim Sha Tsui Properties Limited and Sino Hotels (Holdings) Limited.
+She is the Group’s ESG Steering Committee member, Ng Teng Fong Charitable Foundation Director, Hong Kong Innovation Foundation Deputy Chairman and Hong Kong Heritage Conservation Foundation Director.
+[Ms. Ng holds a Bachelor of Arts degree from Yale University and a Master of Arts degree from the School of Oriental and African Studies, University College of London.]
+She is a member of the 14th Shanghai Committee of the CPPCC, and a Vice Chairman of the General Committee of the Hong Kong General Chamber of Commerce.
+She serves as a non-official member of the Commission on Poverty, a member of its Community Care Fund, Social Innovation and Entrepreneurship Development Fund Task Forces, and a member of the Personal Data (Privacy) Advisory Committee, as well as a member of the Hong Kong Tourism Board.
+She is also a member of The Hospital Governing Committee of Queen Elizabeth Hospital and its Charitable Trust, and Advisor of the Institute of Mental Health of Castle Peak Hospital and an honorary advisor of The Hong Kong Mental Wellness Association.
+She also serves as a trustee of YK Pao Education Foundation, a director of Tai Kwun Culture and Arts Company Limited, and a board member of The Community Chest of Hong Kong.

 Dr Hannah Reidy was the founding CEO of Mind HK.
 She launched the charity at the inaugural Hong Kong Mental Health Conference in 2017, and led the organisation through the start-up phase and into its current form before handing over to Dr Candice Powell in 2022.
 Prior to her position at Mind HK, Hannah worked extensively with Mind in the UK, including as a Trustee of Wandsworth and Westminster Mind.
 Hannah is a UK trained Clinical Psychologist holding degrees from Oxford University and University College London, and currently works clinically across the lifespan, with a specialism in adolescents and young adults experiencing early psychosis.
 She is passionate about improving access to high quality mental healthcare for everyone in Hong Kong, and removing the stigma surrounding mental health.
 Her longstanding commitment to the charity's cause and her admiration of the Mind HK team means that Hannah is delighted to stay involved as a Board member and to help steer the charity to new and exciting successes.